A-H-Nguyen/.dotfiles/README.md

 ### My Applications
 They're my favorite :)

-I'm pretty sure these are all the programs that I need that are available via pacman.
+I'm pretty sure these are all the programs that I *need* need.
 So on a fresh system use this as the "default" install command for system setup.
 ```
 sudo pacman -Syu \